-In computer programming, Flow-Based Programming (FBP) is a programming paradigm that uses a "data factory" metaphor for designing and building applications.
-FBP defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
+In computer programming, Flow-Based Programming (FBP) is a programming paradigm that uses a "data processing factory" metaphor for designing and building applications.
+FBP defines applications as networks of "black box" processes, which communicate via data chunks travelling across predefined connections (think "conveyor belts"), where the connections are specified externally to the processes.
 These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
 FBP is thus naturally component-oriented.

 FBP is a particular style of dataflow programming based on information packets with defined lifetimes, named ports, "bounded buffer" connections, and definition of connections external to the components, which therefore supports improved development time and maintainability, reusability, rapid prototyping, simulation, improved performance, and good communication among developers, maintenance staff, users, systems people, and management - not to mention that FBP naturally takes advantage of multiple cores... without the programmer having to struggle with the intricacies of multitasking!

 Over the last 40+ years, many companies have come out with data streaming or FBP-inspired systems, including, more recently, some of the biggest companies in the industry, such as IBM, Microsoft, Facebook, Google, and the New York Times (see FBP External Links).
 We will probably never know if these systems trace their ancestry directly to Paul's ideas, as the changing hardware and software environment in the industry would probably have triggered similar solutions anyway, but it definitely seems to be "steam engine time" for these concepts!

 FBP is described in J. Paul Morrison's book "Flow-Based Programming: A New Approach to Application Development", now in its 2nd edition, which can be obtained in paperback form from Amazon, or in 2 e-book formats: Kindle and epub.